Altamira Software

+Altamira Software was an American software company.
+The company developed Altamira Composer, an early object-based image editing and composition application for Windows that introduced features such as anti-aliased effects and image sprites.
+Altamira Software was acquired by Microsoft in 1994.

+History

 Altamira Software was founded in Mill Valley, California by Dr. Alvy Ray Smith, Eric Lyons and Nicholas Clay in 1991.

+Seed capital came from Autodesk and second-round financing from a team of venture capitalists (TVI) and private individuals.

+The company was acquired by Microsoft in 1994.
+Thea Grigsby was Vice President of Marketing.
+David Shantz of WildOutWest, LLC was responsible for branding, package design and the development of a series of image object libraries that were released along with the product.

+Products

 The company's primary product was Altamira Composer.
 This PC based software pioneered object-based drawing and image editing.
 Composer was one of the first to bring important tools such as anti-aliased effects and image sprites to the desktop.
-The company was acquired by Microsoft in 1994.
-Thea Grigsby was Vice President of Marketing.
-David Shantz of WildOutWest, LLC (www.wildoutwest.com) was responsible for branding, package design and the development of a series of image object libraries that were released along with the product.